 Instructions for Submitting Presentation Materials:

-All presenters using presentation materials requiring access to the projector/screens or sound systems (slides, Prezis, video, music, etc.) will need to upload those materials before 11:59pm on Tuesday, April 23rd.
+All presenters using presentation materials requiring access to the projector/screens or sound systems (slides, Prezis, video, music, etc.) will need to upload those materials before 11:59pm on Wednesday, April 23rd, 2025.
+More information will be available in Spring of 2025.

 Presentation Tips & Requirements: